Amateurs and Professionals

 He wrote that leadership competence is not about knowledge or expertise; a professional and a hack may know the same things.

-The difference, he argued, is that their experience does not transform the hack.
+The difference, he argued, is that she or his experience does not transform the hack.

 Shane Parrish, in the “The Difference Between Amateurs and Professionals.” identified the characteristics that distinguish one from another.